digitalbazaar/forge/README.md

 // convert a Forge private key to an ASN.1 RSAPrivateKey var rsaPrivateKey = pki.publicKeyToAsn1(privateKey);

-// wrap an RSAPrivateKey ASN.1 object in an ASN.1 PrivateKeyInfo var privateKeyInfo = pki.wrapRsaPrivateKey(rsaPrivateKey);
+// wrap an RSAPrivateKey ASN.1 object in a PKCS#8 ASN.1 PrivateKeyInfo
+var privateKeyInfo = pki.wrapRsaPrivateKey(rsaPrivateKey);

+// convert a PKCS#8 ASN.1 PrivateKeyInfo to PEM
+var pem = pki.privateKeyInfoToPem(privateKeyInfo);

 // encrypts a PrivateKeyInfo and outputs an EncryptedPrivateKeyInfo var encryptedPrivateKeyInfo = pki.encryptPrivateKeyInfo(